CSCfi/csc-user-guide/docs/apps/julia.md

 The [Pkg documentation](https://pkgdocs.julialang.org/) provides more information on how to use Julia's package manager.

+### Multithreading with Julia
+Julia provides the `Base.Threads` library for multi-threading.
+It is automatically loaded and available in the Julia session.
+The Julia manual contains more detailed information about [multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/).

+### Distributed computing with Julia
+TODO

 ### Using MPI with Julia
 We can use MPI for multi-node parallel computing in Julia on Puhti, Mahti and LUMI using the `MPI.jl` package.
 We can install it using the package manager as follows: